cailmdaley/AU_Mic/Notes/aumic_notes.md

 Recently I realized that the time window we split out to fix the bad spw in the June date was exactly the time window of the flare.
 This makes me somewhat suspicious, and Meredith and I decided I should do some more digging, espcially considering all the work we put into making the flare data useable.

 The `plotms` of amp vs. time for spw3 (the bad one) and spw1 (well behaved) are roughly the same--both show a huge spike in the last (flare) time window.
-This leads me to believe that it's not the flare itself that's screwing up spw3; if this were the case, we should see the same thing for spw1.
+This leads me to believe that it's not the flare itself that's messing up spw3; if this were the case, we should see the same thing for spw1.

 - Antenna 1 and 2 are almost constantly 'on' in last time window, as opposed to dashed in previous windows?
 - same for baseline, phase